 Located north (near Escondido), the Safari Park is a spacious zoo that features wild and endangered animals in a more natural habitat.
 Exhibits include the Asian Savanna, African Plains, the Tiger Trail, Hidden Jungle and Gorilla Forest.
 Visitors will want to create a full-day San Diego Safari Park Itinerary in order to see all of the amazing animals and partake in the incredible activities.
 Buy your tickets in advance!

 San Diego Day Trips

-We think our San Diego Three-Day Itinerary features the best things to do in the city.
+We think our San Diego Three-Day Itinerary features the absolute best things to do.
 That said, if you are trying to plan a longer San Diego vacation itinerary or have alternate interests to what we outlined, then you may want to add fun day trips from San Diego, CA to your trip plan.